The Middle School Program (grades 7 and 8)

 The Montessori Environment: Middle School 12 to 15 years

-The Metro Montessori adolescent program at Childpeace is the culmination of the child’s experience as a Montessori student and is built on the foundations of the elementary.
-MMM has five themes underlying the curriculum: Humanities, Occupations, Self-Expression, Connection to Nature, and the Living Community.
-Based on the principles of Maria Montessori, MMM cultivates a life-long love of learning, a new level of independence, great social development, critical thinking and re-evaluation, and a period of self-concern and self-assessment.
+The adolescent program at Childpeace is the culmination of the child’s experience as a Montessori student and is built on the foundations of the elementary.
+The middle school has five themes underlying the curriculum: Humanities, Occupations, Self-Expression, Connection to Nature, and the Living Community.
+Based on the principles of Maria Montessori, the middle school cultivates a life-long love of learning, a new level of independence, great social development, critical thinking and re-evaluation, and a period of self-concern and self-assessment.